 While students are encouraged to personalize their living space, they may not alter the physical space of the room, drill or nail holes into any surface, or affix tapestries and similar decorations to the ceiling, light fixtures, or doorways.
 Painting any part of the living space or college supplied furniture is also prohibited.

 Entering without permission into another student’s residence hall room, or any space designated for specific use (including, but not limited to, staff offices, facilities closets, or dining services space) is prohibited.

-Students are never permitted to be on the roof or fire escape of any college owned or operational facility with the exception of the designated roof terrace at Cathedral Gardens during which time the location is appropriately staffed, or in the event of a true emergency.
-If found responsible for tampering with or removing any window stoppers, a fine of $100 may be charged to a student’s account.
+Students are never permitted to be on the roof of any college owned or operational facility with the exception of college-designated spaces during which time the location is appropriately staffed, or in the event of a true emergency.

 Weapons, ammunition, and simulated weapons are prohibited in the residence halls.
 This includes, but is not limited to, guns, tasers, knives, and swords.

 New York City ordinance forbids sitting and/or standing on, placing articles of any kind on the sill of an open window or outside the window, as well as throwing or projecting anything out of a window.
 This includes, but is not limited to, allowing or causing liquids, lights, or laser pointers to be projected out any window.

 Window stopper devices that have been installed in residence hall windows are a required safety precaution; students may not remove or alter them in any way.
 Students who recognize that these devices are missing or damaged are expected to promptly report this to their RA, RHC, or CD, and complete a facilities work order to expedite the repair/replacement.